There are currently no products in the cart.

 Table of Contents

-There’s almost no denying in recent years that nootropics have made their way into mainstream society, with everyone from students to high-level CEOs raving about them.
+There’s almost no denying that in recent years, nootropics have made their way into mainstream society, with everyone from students to high-level CEOs raving about them.

-While more and more people are becoming interested in the cognitive-enhancing effects of nootropic ‘smart drugs’, many still have questions surrounding the safety and risks involved in taking them.
+But while more and more people are becoming interested in the cognitive-enhancing effects of nootropic ‘smart drugs’, many still have questions surrounding their safety.

 In fact, we get asked all the time here at Dioxyme “Are nootropics safe?”
 That’s why in this article, we are going to address the main risks associated with using nootropics.
 We’ll go over how and when they can become dangerous, as well as, general practices to keep the risks at a minimum.

 While nootropics substances are only starting to become well-known in mainstream society, clinical and experimental research on them goes back decades.
 Numerous substances have been extensively studied in both animal and human subjects and appear to be both safe and effective when taken appropriately.

 On top of the substance itself, other factors like age, dosing, frequency of use, and interactions with other drugs can all affect the risks involved in taking nootropics.

 Factor #1: Age